February 22 – April 6

 One of the Kootenay Gallery’s most anticipated annual events is the Young Visions show, featuring talented young artists from School District 20, which this year runs in both the West and East Galleries from April 11th to May 18th.
 This very popular annual event celebrates the creative skills and talents of young people in our school district from ages 13 to 18.

-This year, students from Stanley Humphries Secondary School in Castlegar, and Kootenay Columbia Learning Centre (Castlegar and Trail) will participate in the show.
+This year, students from Stanley Humphries Secondary School in Castlegar, and Kootenay Columbia Learning Centre (Castlegar and Trail) participate in the show.

 Gallery hours are from 10 am to 5 pm, Tuesday through Saturday.
 For more information contact the Gallery at 250.365.3337 or email kootenaygallery@telus.net.